Comparison to other approaches#

 In practice, most programmers simply skip validation or implement it only partially, leaving their code behaving in undefined ways for unexpected inputs.
 With Param or Traitlets, you don’t have to choose between short/readable/maintainable code and heavily validated code; you can have both for far less work!

-attrs provides many of these same benefits, though with type and bounds validation treated as an extra step that is more general but also typically much more verbose.
+attrs type and bounds validation is treated as an extra step that is more general but also typically much more verbose.

-Python 3 type annotations allow users to specify types for attributes and function returns, but these types are not normally checked at runtime, and so they do not have the same role of validating user input or programmer error as the type declarations in Params, Traits, Traitlets, and attr.
+Python 3 type annotations allow users to specify types for attributes and function returns, but these types are not normally checked at runtime, and so they do not have the same role of validating user input or programmer error as the type declarations in Params, Traits, Traitlets, pydantic, and attr.
 They also are limited to the type, so they cannot enforce constraints on range (‘state’ must be in the list [‘Alabama’, ‘Alaska’,…]).
 Thus even if type hinting is used, programmers still need to write code to actually validate the inputs to functions and methods, which is the role of packages like Param and Traitlets.
+Note that Pydantic focuses on generating valid outputs at runtime rather than detecting invalid inputs, so it may or may not be suitable for the same types of applications as the other libraries discussed here.

 The various Python features listed above are part of the standard library with the versions indicated above, and so do not add any dependencies at all to your build process, as long as you restrict yourself to the Python versions where that support was added.